ABotelho23/aacdnProject/README.md

 # AutoCoAP a.k.a. aacdnProject
 ## Open-source & Mostly Local IoT/Smart Home Implementation Written in Python 3

-## This repository has been archived on GitHub.com.
-Please see the project on GitLab: https://gitlab.com/ABotelho23/aacdnProject
+##  This repository has been archived on GitHub and moved to GitLab.
+Please see the project on GitLab.com: https://gitlab.com/ABotelho23/aacdnProject

 ![Logo Image](/static/images/LogoBigBack.png)